 Subpar knobs have been reported to crack over time with typical use.
 The burner grates are prone to chipping over time as well.

-Sleak design, cooks evenly, and quick-heating burners with flexible options.
+Sleak design, cooks evenly, and features quick-heating burners with flexible options.
 Quick steaming self-clean mode as well as longer deep cleaning.
 Convenient settings for slow cooking, dehydrating food, and proofing dough.
 Hidden baking element.
 Storage drawer.

 Some reports of cooktop discoloration over time, as well as appliance coating chipping.